NISHAKAR06/Tata_Capital_IntelliApprove/README.md

-# Tata Capital IntelliApprove 🚀
+# Tata Capital IntelliApprove

-> **An Agentic AI Lending Platform that transforms loan applications from static forms into dynamic, empathetic conversations.**
+**An agentic AI lending platform that transforms loan applications from static forms into dynamic, explainable conversations.**

 ---

-## 📖 Executive Summary
+## Executive Summary

 ### 1️⃣ Problem (Why Tata Capital needs this)
 The current digital lending process is broken.
 It is rigid, impersonal, and opaque.
 Customers face lengthy forms, "black box" rejections without explanation, and zero guidance when they get stuck.
 For Tata Capital, this leads to high drop-off rates (often >70%), operational bottlenecks, and a transactional relationship that fails to build long-term loyalty.